Discovering Quantum Phase Transitions with Fermionic Neural Networks

 The wave function represented by a FermiNet is a sum of determinants of many-electron (\emph{not} one-electron) functions \cite{pfau_ab_2020, spencer_better_2020}:

-where $\mathbf{x} = ({\mathbf{r}, \sigma})$ labels the spatial and spin coordinates of an electron, and the set $\{\mathbf{x}_{/j}\}$ includes all-electron coordinates except $\mathbf{x}_j$.
-Multiplicative expansion coefficients are not required as they can be absorbed into the determinants.
+where $\mathbf{x} = ({\mathbf{r}, \alpha})$ labels the spatial and spin coordinates of an electron, and the set $\{\mathbf{x}_{/j}\}$ includes all-electron coordinates except $\mathbf{x}_j$.
+Multiplicative coefficients are not required as they can be absorbed into the determinants.
 The many-electron orbital $\psi^k_i(\mathbf{x}_j; \{\mathbf{x}_{/j}\})$ depends on the coordinates $\mathbf{x}_j$ of the $j$-th electron, and, in a permutation-invariant fashion, on the set of all other electron coordinates.
 The use of many-electron orbitals makes a FermiNet determinant much more flexible than a Slater determinant of one-electron orbitals, and it has been shown \cite{hutter2020representing} that a single determinant of this form can represent any antisymmetric function.
-Unfortunately, the proof of this theorem depends upon the construction of highly discontinuous functions which cannot be represented in practice by a finite network of a reasonable size.
-Nevertheless a linear combination of a small number of FermiNet determinants has a vastly greater representational capacity than an equal number of Slater determinants \cite{pfau_ab_2020}.
+The proof of this theorem depends upon the construction of discontinuous functions that cannot be represented in practice by a finite network of a reasonable size.
+Nevertheless, a linear combination of a small number of FermiNet determinants has a much greater representational capacity than a linear combination of an equal number of Slater determinants \cite{pfau_ab_2020}.